Circles – Exercise 10.2

 Hence angles are supplementary.

 Let ABCD be the parallelogram.
-From Q8, we know $AB + CD = AD + BC$.
+From Q8, $AB + CD = AD + BC$.

 Since adjacent sides are equal, ABCD is a rhombus.